 - Provide youth (ages 11-18) access to hands-on STEM learning opportunities in after-school settings

 - Serve communities in one or more Time Warner Cable markets

 Time Warner Cable does not support the following:

-- Organizations that discriminate on the basis of race, color, gender, sexual orientation, age, religion, national or ethnic origin or physical disability
+- Organizations that discriminate on the basis of race, color, gender, gender identity, sexual orientation, age, religion, national or ethnic origin or physical disability

 - Political organizations, fraternal groups or social clubs that engage in any kind of political activity

 - Religious organizations, unless they serve general public in significant non-denominational way